 Makig Dutch Kruidnootjes (Pumpkin Pie Spice Nuts)

 Grab your essentials, brown sugar, self-raising flour, butter, milk and Speculaas Spice Mix, a Dutch Cookie Spice mix.
+(The full list of ingredients including measurements can be found in the recipe card below).
 The Dutch Cookies Spice mix, is a typical mix you can find in most of Dutch supermarkets.
 It is very easy to make your own Speculaas Spice Mix.
 Pumpkin Pie spice mix can also be used instead of the Dutch cookie spice mix.
 It’s similar to Speculaas Spice mix but not exactly the same.
 You have to taste it to understand the difference, but since it has similarities you can use it as a substitute.

 Prepare a baking tray with parchment paper and set aside.

 Add flour to a bowl.